Refer a friend - They receive 20% & You receive 650 denarii points - A Win-Win!

 Having a bit more material exposed can loosen things up & benefit chord strumming.

-One downside of having too much material come out can equate to a poor grip, which makes you more likely drop the pick while playing,
+One downside of having too much material come out can equate to a poor grip, which makes you more likely drop the pick while playing, or minimizes control which can result in the pick getting stuck between strings unintentionally.

 When starting out, a lot of students have a tendency to grip the pick very hard to keep from dropping it.

 This can lead to overuse of force and hand pain if used extensively.
-Playing the guitar should never hurt!
+Playing the electric guitar should never hurt!

 You need to hold the pick firmly for good grip but light enough for good momentum, bounce, and attack.